Skip to main content

 • Teams with existing infrastructure (you already have your stack)

-• Projects that need fine-grained control over every service
+• Projects needing fine-grained control over every service

-• Budget-conscious builders (DIY with free tiers is cheaper)
+• Budget-conscious builders (DIY with free tiers from Supabase + Vercel is cheaper)

 Verdict

-Vibecode's pivot from mobile builder to agent infrastructure is well-timed.
-The vibe coding movement needs better deployment targets — right now, most people are running AI-generated code locally or manually deploying to Vercel/Render.
+Vibecode’s repositioning from mobile builder to agent infrastructure is well-timed.
+The vibe coding movement needs better deployment targets — most people are still running AI-generated code locally or manually deploying to Vercel/Render.

-The all-in-one pitch (sandbox + APIs + DB + auth + deploy) is the right idea.
-Whether Vibecode can execute on it with enough reliability and performance remains to be seen.
+The all-in-one sandbox pitch (runtime + APIs + DB + auth + deploy) is the right idea.
+The “give your agent a better environment” framing is smarter than competing as yet another AI builder.
+Whether Vibecode can execute with enough reliability and performance at scale remains to be seen — but the foundation is solid.

-Rating: Promising — worth watching, especially if you're building with multiple AI agents and want a single deployment target.
+Rating: Promising — worth trying if you’re building with AI agents and want a single deployment target.
+Start with the Plus plan to test the workflow before committing to higher tiers.

 Full tool profile: Vibecode CLI on Vibe Coding